Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 In this final mission, we unlock the hippogryph rider, the only (to my knowledge) combining unit in Warcraft 3.
 A hippogryph rider is just that: an archer, a regular old archer, mounted on a hippogryph.
 By themselves, hippogryphs can only attack air, which is almost useless in this mission (as the enemy builds very few air units, if any).
 However, you can combine a hippogryph and an archer into one unit, which adds their HP together and makes them efficient and versatile aerial cavalry.

-Night elves have another air unit, the [chimaera](https://warcraft.wiki.gg/wiki/Chimaera_(Warcraft_III)) a massive flying beast with a very powerful ground attack, but it's not available in the Reign of Chaos campaign.
+Night elves have another air unit: the [chimaera](https://warcraft.wiki.gg/wiki/Chimaera_(Warcraft_III)), a massive flying beast with a very powerful ground attack, but it's not available in the Reign of Chaos campaign.
 Reforged does make them available in this mission, however.

 It's actually possible to hold Thrall's base until the timer runs out (I did it in my playthrough), or maybe even Jaina's if you're a skilled player.
 If Thrall's base does fall, another cutscene will play out, like with Jaina.
 Thrall will injure Archimonde, then teleport away.